What does the Idaho Scam Jam Alliance do?

 How big of a problem is fraud?

-In 2019, the Federal Trade Commission (FTC) received 2.3 million complaints from Americans about fraud and identity theft.
-Victims reported losing $1.9 billion to fraud with Idahoans suffering losses of $7.3 million.
+In 2020, the Federal Trade Commission (FTC) received 3.6 million fraud and identity theft complaints from Americans.
+Victims reported losing $3.3 billion to fraud with Idahoans suffering losses of $10 million.

 These numbers represent only those who filed complaints with the FTC.
 Actual victims and losses may be much higher.
 Many fraud victims do not report these crimes due to embarrassment or shame.